 - Focused Triage: Security teams can create filtered views showing only findings in critical components.
 An IAM specialist can isolate all authentication-related vulnerabilities without manually searching through the complete findings list.

 - Risk-Based Workflow Organization: Teams can organize remediation by business criticality rather than solely by severity scores.
-A medium-severity finding in payment processing code may warrant a faster response than a high-severity finding in an internal admin tool, demonstrating how component tags enable prioritization based on the code's functional importance.
+A medium-severity finding in payment processing code may warrant a faster response than a high-severity finding in an internal admin tool, showing how component tags enable prioritization based on the functional importance of the affected code.

 - Team Specialization Routing: Component tags enable routing findings to specialized teams.
 Authentication vulnerabilities go to security architects, payment issues to financial systems teams, and PII findings to privacy and compliance reviewers.